-This year, PR firm VSC reportedly gifted their employees an all-expenses-paid trip to Hawaii as their holiday gift.
-Approximately 50 VSC employees “will be taking a five-day trip to Oahu, where they’ll zip line, surf, and hang out at the beach” at the beginning of December.
+Last year, PR firm VSC reportedly gifted their employees an all-expenses-paid trip to Hawaii as their holiday gift.
+Approximately 50 VSC employees took a “five-day trip to Oahu, where [they were able to] zip line, surf, and hang out at the beach” in early December.

 There are some unspoken rules of holiday gift-giving that many workplaces don’t abide by.

 Alison Green of Ask a Manager recently wrote about a number of office gift-giving rules that your workplace is likely ignoring.